pypa/cibuildwheel/docs/deliver-to-pypi.md

 ### Generic instructions

-You'll want to build your SDist with [build](https://github.com/pypa/build) and your wheels with cibuildwheel.
+Make your SDist with the [build](https://github.com/pypa/build) tool, and your wheels with cibuildwheel.
 If you can make the files available as downloadable artifacts, this make testing before releases easier (depending on your CI provider's options).
 The "publish" job/step should collect the files, and then run `twine upload <paths>` (possibly via [pipx](https://github.com/pypa/pipx)); this should only happen on tags or "releases".

 ### GitHub Actions

 GitHub actions has pipx in all the runners as a supported package manager, as well as several useful actions.
-You will probably want to build an SDist:
+Alongside your existing job(s) that runs cibuildwheel to make wheels, you will probably want to build an SDist:

 ```yaml
   make_sdist: